vault-thirteen/Fast-CGI/ReadMe.md

       the `install` folder.
 Together with another ancient habit to use relative links, this makes all the relations between pages, files and scripts – a total nonsense.
 Relative links stop working, CSS styles stop being used, JavaScript dies and so on.
 The page breaks apart into sand and dust ...

+   *  The above stated bug with page levels can be mitigated using HTTP redirects.
+The example web server tries to use 307 and 302 status redirects for requests having HTTP body and those without it.
+But it looks like this redirect can break some sensitive scripts which do not allow redirects for some reason.

+3. Experiment with phpBB 3 forum installation has shown that the installer has bugs.
+For example, the same page is linked with and without a trailing slash, which is a violation of common sense and is critical for parsing the CGI extra paths.
+Another bug is that the installer starts looping the `/installer/status` request infinitely at 15% of the installation progress.
+R.i.P., phpBB.

 ## <a name="section-6" id="section-6">Feedback</a>
 If you have any feedback, you are free to direct it to this GitHub repository: